jrman523/liri-bot/README.md

        * Actors in the movie.

    * If the user doesn't type a movie in, the program will output data for the movie 'Mr. Nobody.'

+4. `node liri.js movie-this '<do-what-it-says>'`

+  * This is a surprise try it out and see what it does